-Our first investigation was to test the effect of body size on clutch and egg size among different reproductive strategies.
-To compare the effects of body size on the number and size of oocytes, we used two generalised linear mixed models (GLMMs) with a binomial error structure.
-In the first model, clutch size was the response variable, and SVL and its interaction with the type of reproductive mode were added as fixed effects, whereas the variable ‘species identity’ (name of species) was included as a random factor in this model.
+Our first investigation was to test the effect of body size on clutch and egg size among different reproductive strategies..
+To ensure clarity and simplicity in interpreting the specific effects on each reproductive parameter, we analyzed clutch size and egg diameter in two distinct generalized linear mixed models (GLMMs) with a binomial error structure.
+This separate modelling avoids the complexity of a multivariate approach and provides a direct, unambiguous test for each of our questions.
+Thus, in the first model, clutch size was the response variable, and SVL and its interaction with the type of reproductive mode were added as fixed effects, whereas the variable ‘species identity’ (name of species) was included as a random factor in this model.
 Diameter of eggs (dependent variable expressed in mm) was analysed in the second model.
 ‘Species identity’ was included in this model as a random factor, and SVL and its interaction with the type of reproductive mode as explanatory variables.
 In these first models, we did not include phylogenetic comparative methods since they typically assume one value per species tip in the phylogeny, which prevents the use of multiple individuals per species without data aggregation.
 Averaging trait values across individuals would discard valuable within-species information and reduce the number of replicates.
-Moreover, most implementations, such as a phylogenetic generalised linear mixed model (PGLMM), cannot easily accommodate replicated observations for the same species (Goolsby et al. 2015; Adams and Collyer 2024).
+Moreover, most implementations, such as a phylogenetic generalised linear mixed model (PGLMM), cannot easily accommodate replicated observations for the same species (Goolsby et al. 2015; Adams & Collyer 2024).

 Secondly, we asked whether there was an inverse relationship between egg and clutch size among species.
-For this analysis, we used a phylogenetic generalised least squares (PGLS) model, using the pgls function in the caper package (version 0.2) in R (Orme et al. 2012), to examine this relationship while accounting for the potential non-independence derived from the phylogenetic relationships between species.
-A third model was applied to determine this trade-off between egg size and clutch size in terms of egg investment, following Gould et al. (2022).
+For this analysis, we used a phylogenetic generalised least squares (PGLS) model, in which mean egg size per species was the response variable and mean clutch size per species was a fixed effect since PGLS typically assume one value per species tip in the phylogeny.
+The PGLS model was running using the pgls function in the caper package (version 0.2) in R (Orme et al. 2012), to examine this relationship while accounting for the potential non-independence derived from the phylogenetic relationships between species.
+A third model was applied to determine this trade-off between egg size and clutch size in terms of egg investment, following Gould et al. (2022a).
 To obtain the variable Egg Investment, we calculated the volume of each egg based on the volume of a sphere (V = 4/3πr³).
 Then, we divided the total clutch volume (egg volume × total egg number per clutch) to obtain the proportion of clutch volume that each egg comprised.
 We included Egg Investment as the response variable in a PGLS model with female size (SVL), reproductive mode (aquatic, arboreal, terrestrial, semiterrestrial), and parental care level (present or absent) as predictors.